Thoughtless2025/Thoughtless/docs/Progress.md

     *   Refined the session management protocol in `newsession.md` by removing references to non-existent blocker and error log files and consolidating this tracking into the "Outstanding Issues and Challenges" section of this `progress.md`.
     *   Updated `docs/EndSession.md` to remove the explicit timestamp from the suggested Git commit message format, relying on Git's automatic timestamping for consistency.
     *   Made the final repository check in `docs/EndSession.md` a mandatory step with clear instructions for performing the check via terminal commands.
+*   **End Session Workflow Update (2023-10-27):** Further refined the `docs/EndSession.md` workflow to make the final repository check a mandatory commit and push operation, ensuring all pending changes are synchronized with the remote repository at the end of each session.
 *   **Environment Setup:** The development environment in Firebase Studio is set up and configured.
 *   **Web Application Structure:** Basic `index.html` and `script.js` files have been created to serve as the foundation for the web application frontend.
 *   **Firebase Integration:** Firebase has been initialized in the web application code, and the necessary SDKs for Firestore have been included.